jenocentedwardraj/R-ioslides-Presentation/README.md

 # 📊 Simple Logistic Regression – R ioslides Presentation

-This project is an ioslides presentation built in R as part of a class assignment.
-The topic covered is **simple logistic regression**, demonstrated using R, ggplot2 visualizations, and LaTeX math.
+This project is an ioslides presentation built in R. The topic covered is **simple logistic regression**, demonstrated using R, ggplot2 visualizations, and LaTeX math.

 ## 📁 Files
 - `SimpleLinearRegressionPresentation.Rmd`: R Markdown source file for the ioslides presentation